School Policies 2023-2024

 Client hereby agrees to release DCC and hold DCC harmless of all liability, and hereby acknowledge that Client knowingly and voluntarily assumes full responsibility for all risks of physical injury arising out of active participation in dance on behalf of the participant.
 Client and student are aware that this is a release of liability and an acknowledgement of a voluntary and knowing assumption of the risk of injury.
 Client has signed this document voluntarily and freely in exchange for the privilege of participation.

 Payments.
-Clients have the option to pay tuition with either automatic processing of a credit card with a 2.85% fee or by ACH payment with a checking or savings account free of charge.
-Payments will be processed by Smart Tuition Management.
-Smart Tuition Management will automatically debit your credit card, checking account, or savings account on a monthly basis.
-Enrollment in the Smart Tuition Management system is mandatory for each family.
-We will no longer accept payments at the studio.
+Clients agree to automatic payment processing at the time of registration.
+DCC requires a credit card to remain on file and is provided at the time of registration.
+This credit card will be used for processing tuition payments and tuition installment payments when applicable.
+There are no additional credit card usage fees.
+DCC is unable to accept other forms of payment and payments are not accepted at the studio.
 Should Client dispute a valid charge through a financial institution, this will constitute a breach of contract and may result in, but not be limited to, penalties, additional fees, collection, legal action, and/or termination of any and/or all current and future services.
 A late fee of $15.00 will be assessed ten (10) days after each payment becomes due.
 Client will be responsible for providing new credit card information if there are any changes to avoid any late fees.
-In the event that your payment fails, a $30.00 bank fee will be posted to your account.

 Studio Closures.
-In the event the studio is closed and in person classes are not available, students will be offered virtual classes (when deemed safe as in weather related closures) and access to a library of on demand classes they take.
+In the event the whole studio is closed and in person classes are not available, students will be offered virtual classes when deemed safe as in weather or health related closures.
 Tuition is still due in full.

 Insurance and Indemnification.
 Client hereby expressly waives and discharges all claims and agrees to indemnify, defend and hold harmless DCC from any injuries incurred during classes, rehearsals, or performances.
 Client also understands that the registration, tuition, and other applicable fees must be paid and that Client will be held responsible for all fees if student withdraws from participation after the withdrawal period.
 DCC does not carry medical insurance for its students.
 All students are required to be covered by their own insurance policies.
 If injury occurs, it is understood that the student’s own policy is Client’s only source of reimbursement.